USFWS/fwspp/README.md

 Farm Service Agency indices (FSA).
 You can specify multiple options as illustrated in the last example above.

-### Step 2 - Boundary, scrubbing, taxonomic decisions, and start date
+### Step 2 - Boundary, scrubbing, and taxonomic decisions

 #### Boundary options